rafael-santiago/pig/doc/shell.md

 > --net-mask=255.255.255.0 --gateway=10.0.2.2 --lo-iface=eth0
 ```

-Even better: you can create a shell script to automate it...
+Even better: you can create a shell script to automate this call...

 ```bash
 # pig-shell.sh